ADA Accessible Parking at UNM for the Mobility Impaired

-Under New Mexico ADA law, which is observed on campus, vehicles must display a valid ADA/handicap license plate or valid ADA/handicap placard on their vehicle in order to park in designated ADA/handicap parking spaces at UNM.
-When you properly display a current and valid ADA licence plate or ADA/Handicapped placard that has been personally issued to you, or if you are transporting an individual who has been personally issued a current and valid ADA/Handicapped placard, you may park in any of the following:
+Under New Mexico ADA law, to legally park in designated accessible parking space the vehicle must display either a state-issued valid accessible parking placard in the front windshield or display a valid state-issue license plate bearing the International Symbol of Access (ISA) also known as the (International) Wheelchair Symbol.
+When your vehicle properly displays a current accessible placard or license plate that has been personally issued to you, or if you are transporting an individual who has been personally issued a current and valid accessible parking placard, you may park in any of the following:

-- Any regular zone parking space, not further restricted by other signage (i.e. Service Vehicle Only, Loading Zone, etc.).
+- Any regular zone parking space, not further restricted by other signage (e.g. Service Vehicle Only, Patient parking special permit required, Loading Zone, etc.).

-- Any pay station space, at no charge (including our Cornell and Yale parking structures.
+- Any pay station space, at no charge (including in the Cornell and Yale parking structures.)

 Disabled Veteran Plates

-- A valid ADA/handicap placard that has been personally issued to the disabled veteran
+- A valid state-issued accessible parking placard that has been personally issued to the disabled veteran.

-We can provide temporary handicapped permits for UNM students, faculty, and staff to use on UNM campus for up to 6 weeks.
-To obtain one of these permits please follow the instructions below.
+With verification, UNM PATS can provide temporary accessible permits for UNM students, faculty, and staff for use solely on UNM campus for up to 6 weeks.
+To obtain a temporary accessible parking permit, please follow the instructions below.

-- Students: You may visit the UNM Student Health & Counseling for evaluation.
-With the written request from the Student Health & Counseling, we will issue a permit for the duration specified up to a maximum of 6 weeks at no charge.
-You will need to present us with valid picture ID.
-If you require handicapped parking for longer than 6 weeks, it is recommended you obtain a temporary permit through the State of New Mexico.
+- Students: You will need to visit the UNM Student Health & Counseling (SHAC) for evaluation.
+Once UNM PATS has received the formal written request from SHAC, UNM PATS will issue a temporary accessible (ADA) parking permit for the duration specified up in the written request but for a maximum of (up to) 6 weeks at no charge.
+You will need to present us with valid picture ID to get your temporary accessible parking permit.
+If you require accessible parking for longer than 6 weeks, it is recommended you obtain a temporary accessible parking placard through the State of New Mexico.

-- Staff/Faculty: You may visit Employee Occupational Health Services for evaluation.
-With the written request from Employee Occupational Health Services we will issue a permit for the duration specified up to a maximum of 6 weeks at no charge.
+- Staff/Faculty: You will need to visit UNM Employee Occupational Health Services (EOHS) for evaluation.
+Once UNM PATS has received the formal written request from EOHS, UNM PATS will issue a temporary accessible parking permit for the duration specified up in the written request but for a maximum of (up to) 6 weeks at no charge.
 You will need to present us with valid picture ID.
-If you require handicapped parking for longer than 6 weeks, it is recommended you obtain a temporary permit through the State of New Mexico.
+If you require ADA parking for longer than 6 weeks, it is recommended you obtain a temporary permit through the State of New Mexico.

 PATS Enforcement Division operates pursuant by the authority granted in §29-5-1.1 NMSA 1978.
-It has the authority to enforce ADA/Handicapped parking areas pursuant to § 66-7-352.1 through 66-7-352.6 NMSA 1978, and 66-7-352.16 NMSA 1978.
-As a state agency, UNM Parking and Transportation Services has the authority and ability to access state motor vehicle records to ascertain responsible parties associated with all handicapped placards displayed in any vehicle on UNM property.
+It has the authority to enforce ADA accessible parking areas pursuant to § 66-7-352.1 through 66-7-352.6 NMSA 1978, and 66-7-352.16 NMSA 1978.
+As a state agency, UNM Parking & Transportation Services (UNM PATS) has the authority and ability to access state motor vehicle records to ascertain responsible parties associated with all ADA accessible placards displayed in any vehicle on UNM property.